Machine learning for accelerated bandgap prediction in strain-engineered quaternary III-V semiconductors: Results and discussion

 We then predict the bandgaps using the SVM-RBF models described earlier (see Fig.~\ref{fig:fig4b}).
 In the region with high Sb content, we find large compressive strain.
 The bandgap values in those regions are very small.
 On the contrary, in the high \%P region, we find large tensile strain.
 The bandgaps there are indirect in nature and thus are not appropriate for optoelectronic applications.
 The perfect lattice matching condition can be found in between, as shown by the dotted line in Fig.~\ref{fig:fig4a}.

 From the above discussions, it becomes clear that one can optimize the best material combinations for achieving specific optical applications using these diagrams.
-Similar diagrams for other substrates (GaP, GaSb, InP, Si) can be found in ESI Fig.~S10.$^{\dag}$ We also provide interactive figures of the above GaAsPSb bandgap phase diagrams in the ESI$^{\dag}$ attachment.
+Similar diagrams for other substrates (GaP, GaSb, InP, and Si) can be found in SI Fig.~S11.
+We also provide interactive figures of the above GaAsPSb bandgap phase diagrams in the SM attachment.

-Further, we predict the bandgap nature using an SVC-RBF model with the optimized hyperparameters from the best SVR-RBF model.
-We find 0.93~(0.01) accuracy-score in the out-of-sample performance.
-This is a similar accuracy compared to the best SVC-RBF optimized hyperparameters (Table~\ref{table:table1}).
-Similarly, we predict the bandgap magnitudes using the SVR-RBF model with the optimized hyperparameters from the best SVC-RBF model.
-The out-of-sample RMSE of prediction is 54~(3) meV.
-This is again a similar accuracy compared to the best SVR-RBF optimized hyperparameters (Table~\ref{table:table1}).
+Further, for the largest training dataset (the last point of Fig.~\ref{fig:fig1}) we predict the bandgap nature using SVC-RBF model with the optimized hyperparameters from the SVR-RBF models.
+We obtain an accuracy score of 0.94~($\pm$0.01) in the out-of-sample performance.
+This is comparable to the performance of the hyperparameter-optimized SVC-RBF model (Table~\ref{table:table1}).
+Similarly, we employ the SVR-RBF model with optimized hyperparameters from the SVC-RBF models to predict the bandgap magnitudes.
+For all the 5 SVR-RBF models here, we set the $\varepsilon$ value to 0.02, which was the average value of previously hyperparameter-optimized SVR-RBF models.
+This results in an out-of-sample RMSE of 32~($\pm$1) meV for the predictions, again demonstrating accuracy similar to that of the optimized SVR-RBF models (Table~\ref{table:table1}).
 This suggests that separate hyperparameter optimizations are not required for SVR-RBF and SVC-RBF models independently.
 The optimized hyperparameters from the SVR-RBF model can be used for the prediction of SVC-RBF and vice-versa.